 Justice Ginsburg’s death is a prime example of how we can spiral over things we cannot control if we do not have a core belief system to put us back on our right track.

 So instead of lamenting the farce of a process that has followed her death, I choose to be optimistic that people with a deep abiding belief in a core set of values continue to exist.
 I choose to take heart in the fact that when we lose a person who lives a life committed to making things better, we celebrate that life.

 Ruth Bader Ginsburg is the first woman in our country’s history to lie in state at the United States Capitol.
 She has been given that honor because she made all our lives better.
 Justice Ginsburg faced tremendous adversity, but she always found an opportunity in that adversity.

 Justice Ginsburg found people all around her with ideas diametrically opposed.
 Power never gives up without a fight, yet she always saw every argument as an opportunity to educate instead of a chance to fight.

-Our daughters and wives and female colleagues have more opportunity to make our country better because Ruth Bader Ginsburg lived.
+Our daughters and wives, and female colleagues have more opportunities to make our country better because Ruth Bader Ginsburg lived.
 She tried and succeeded in making our union more perfect.

 Most fights involve one side trying to destroy the other.
 Our current political climate is an example.
 These types of fights provide eternal conflict.
 One side wins, the pendulum swings, the other side wins, the pendulum swings back.

 It is rare that the oppressed fight to educate their oppressors.
-When this happens we celebrate and these people become legends and icons.
-Ghandi, Mandela, MLK, Thurgood Marshall, Lech Walensa, John and Robert Kennedy, Malala Yousafzai and now Justice Ginsburg all teach us that lasting change happens when the oppressors become educated to the plight of the oppressed.
+When this happens, we celebrate, and these people become legends and icons.
+Gandhi, Mandela, Martin Luther King Jr., Thurgood Marshall, Lech Wałęsa, John and Robert Kennedy, Malala Yousafzai, and now Justice Ginsburg all teach us that lasting change happens when the oppressors become educated to the plight of the oppressed.

 I think we can all learn from her example.
 I know I have.